Date of publication: 4 April 2023

 - citizens of the Russian Federation, except for those residing on Ukrainian territory under legal grounds;

 - legal entities established and registered according to the legislation of the Russian Federation; and

 - legal entities established and registered according to the legislation of Ukraine, in which the ultimate beneficial owner, member or participant (shareholder) with a share in the authorized charter capital of 10% or more is the Russian Federation, a citizen of the Russian Federation (except for citizens of the Russian Federation residing on territory of Ukraine under legal grounds) or a legal entity established and registered according to the legislation of the Russian Federation.

 The restriction mentioned does not apply to banks, telecommunication networks and companies, in respect of which the Cabinet of Ministers of Ukraine has adopted a decision on the temporary administration by the state of their shares and corporate rights to safeguard national security and defence.

 For almost a year since the Resolution of the Cabinet of Ministers of Ukraine has been in effect, the practice of imposing an obligation on the creditors to provide the court with information on whether there is a person among the founders/participants/ultimate beneficial owners of the relevant creditor who may be related to the aggressor state has become almost standard.

 The courts have already established their initial practice on the refusal to commence proceedings in bankruptcy cases mainly because of the creditor’s relations with the aggressor state.
-In case No.910/8991/21, the Economic Court of Kyiv in December 2022 dismissed the creditor’s claim to commence proceedings for the bankruptcy of the Ukrainian State Corporation for Transport Construction (Ukrtransbud) due to the fact that the creditor is a person associated with the aggressor state.
+In case No.910/8991/21, the Commercial Court of Kyiv City in December 2022 dismissed the creditor’s claim to commence proceedings for the bankruptcy of the Ukrainian State Corporation for Transport Construction (Ukrtransbud) due to the fact that the creditor is a person associated with the aggressor state.